tuyakhov/yii2-notifications/README.md

 :bell: Notifications for Yii2
 ======================
-This Yii2 extension provides support for sending notifications across a variety of delivery channels, including mail, SMS, Slack etc. Notifications may also be stored in a database so they may be displayed in your web interface.
+This Yii2 extension provides support for sending notifications across a variety of delivery channels, including mail, SMS, Slack, Telegram etc. Notifications may also be stored in a database so they may be displayed in your web interface.

 Typically, notifications should be short, informational messages that notify users of something that occurred in your application.
 For example, if you are writing a billing application, you might send an "Invoice Paid" notification to your users via the email and SMS channels.